 iQueue has been live at UCHealth’s 698-bed tertiary academic medical center, University of Colorado Hospital, since February 2020, and expanded across the system to 11 additional hospitals in October 2020.
 UCH uses iQueue for Inpatient Flow to run daily bed meetings, perform hourly administrative management, and drive capacity protocol standardization.
 Patient flow metrics have noticeably improved.
 The iQueue for Inpatient Flow tool continues to drive alignment across the UCHealth network to facilitate patient flow and throughput.

 Since implementing iQueue for Inpatient Flow, University of Colorado Hospital has noted a steady decrease in their overall Vizient length of stay index, most recently placing them in the top 25% of the Academic Medical Center cohort.

 Patient flow metrics and the system’s confidence in critical decision making have noticeably improved at University of Colorado Hospital while the daily chaos associated with a previously manual and labor intensive process has significantly decreased.

 *Improvements noted between May 2021 and December 2021

 What Our Clients are Saying

 Hospital executives need to have easy access to historical and real-time data to inform a proactive and objective approach to patient throughput.
 Operational leaders need to have a good understanding of patient demand and organizational bed capacity by level-of-care and specialty service.
-Frontline clinical teams need tools that provide situational awareness and drive standard work to decrease the cognitive load and chaos they navigate day- to-day. iQueue for Inpatient Beds checks all of these boxes.
+Frontline clinical teams need tools that provide situational awareness and drive standard work to decrease the cognitive load and chaos they navigate day- to-day. iQueue for Inpatient Flow checks all of these boxes.
 It has been an instrumental tool to facilitate smooth patient flow and hardwire daily operations across UCHealth.